 A vital component of the plan to reduce SSOs included reducing rainfall-induced I/I to sanitary sewers from private sources, such as roof runoff and sewer laterals.
 I/I can be decreased through rehabilitating sanitary main lines and enhancing private property drainage systems and sanitary sewers.

 B&N lead private property enhancements to reduce I/I, including lateral lining, sump pump program implementation and redirecting downspouts.
 This was the pilot process to determine the course for Blueprint Columbus moving forward.
 Lateral lining rehabilitation seals the pipe to prevent stormwater runoff from entering the sewer.
 Redirecting sump pumps and downspouts directs stormwater to the bio-basins, ensuring that the runoff is filtered through the GI.

 Key features of the Blueprint Columbus project included:

-Construction will be completed completed in May 2021.
+Construction was completed in May 2021.